prathamesh-mandavkar/AutoTalker/README.md

 [https://github.com/Pmking27/AI-Video-generation-Using-Palm-Api-and-SadTalker/assets/97112558/ee86baae-bd2c-4a67-80c2-3768d6f571d6](https://github.com/Pmking27/AutoTalker/assets/97112558/b8a35e28-14ad-42e6-8a7c-e9e28d9bfda5)

-# Project Description
+## Project Description

-## The Apprentice Project (TAP)
+### The Apprentice Project (TAP)

-Living in the 21st century requires a well-rounded education that equips students with essential skills for success.
-The Apprentice Project (TAP) is dedicated to fostering 21st-century skills among underserved children in government or low-income private schools.
+In the rapidly evolving landscape of the 21st century, a comprehensive education is paramount for preparing students with the skills necessary to thrive in modern society.
+The Apprentice Project (TAP) is dedicated to cultivating these essential 21st-century skills among underserved children enrolled in government or low-income private schools.

-TAP operates under the MentorMe Foundation, a Section 8 registered company.
-Supported by prestigious institutions such as Harvard University, IIM Bangalore, and the Nudge Foundation, TAP is an official partner with the Governments of Maharashtra and Delhi, impacting over 31,000 children through its innovative chatbot.
+TAP operates under the umbrella of the MentorMe Foundation, a Section 8 registered company, and is proudly supported by esteemed institutions such as Harvard University, IIM Bangalore, and the Nudge Foundation.
+As official partners with the Governments of Maharashtra and Delhi, TAP has a significant impact, reaching over 31,000 children through its innovative chatbot.

 ### Problem Statement

-Over 100 million middle and high school students from low-income communities in India lack critical 21st-century skills, including Social & Emotional Learning and Financial Literacy.
-The traditional exam-focused public education system contributes to the alarming fact that 1 in 2 children passing through the Indian education system is deemed unemployable due to the absence of these crucial skills.
+A staggering number of middle and high school students—over 100 million—from low-income communities across India lack critical 21st-century skills, including Social & Emotional Learning (SEL) and Financial Literacy.
+The traditional exam-centric public education system exacerbates this issue, leading to the alarming statistic that 1 in 2 children graduating from the Indian education system is deemed unemployable due to the absence of these crucial skills.

-- **Financial Literacy Stats:**
+- **Financial Literacy Statistics:**
-  - Only 16.7% of Indian teenage students have basic financial literacy.
+  - Only 16.7% of Indian teenage students possess basic financial literacy.
-  - Only 27% of the Indian adult population is financially literate.
+  - A mere 27% of the Indian adult population is considered financially literate.

 ### UN Sustainable Development Goals (SDGs)

-TAP aligns with several UN SDGs:
+TAP aligns its mission with several UN SDGs:

 - **Goal 1:** No Poverty
 - **Goal 2:** Zero Hunger